quicwg/multipath/draft-ietf-quic-multipath.md

-More generally, while migration cannot be avoided in case of network-based NAT rebindings, opening a new path instead of active client migration should be strongly perferened when the multipath extension is supported.
+More generally, while migration cannot be avoided in case of network-based NAT rebindings, opening a new path instead of active client migration should be strongly preferred when the multipath extension is supported.
 This enables a smoother handover and allows a simplified migration handling at the server as NAT rebindings imply immediate loss of the old address.